The McAuley Catholic High School: History

 Eventually McAuley and the other women who had joined in her work became a formal religious order taking the name Sisters of Mercy.
 They were among the first nuns who were founded to work in the community and became nuns following the expansion of Catholic clergy and their role in education and welfare in Ireland after Catholic emancipation.
 Soon other houses of mercy were founded throughout Ireland, and McAuley then founded the first convents to be built in England since the Protestant Reformation of the sixteenth century.

 The work of the Sisterhood of Mercy spread throughout the world after McAuley's death, and her passion for education as a means of improving quality of life was always at the centre of the Sisters' activities, so that schools as far apart as Australia and North America bear the name of Catherine McAuley.

 Dr Cullen was sent to Ireland in 1849, Direct by the Pope, 4 years into the great famine -solely to bring the existing Irish Catholic Church into conformity with Roman Catholic canon law and usage, following the emancipation of Catholics.
 He expanded the Roman Catholic clergy, Roman Catholic doctrine and its role in Ireland within education and welfare, with the Industrial and reformatory school system which also developed into Magdalene laundries and mother and baby home institutions.
 The sisters of Mercy founded and ran 25 of the 34 girls industrial schools.
 The same systems were recreated by the Cullenites in the US, Canada, Australia, New Zealand and South Africa – Also colonised countries of the British Empire.
-They arrived in Doncaster in 1887 as part of their Mission to work with the poor as Doncaster was a very poor mining town.
+They arrived in Doncaster in 1887 as part of their Mission to work with the poor as Doncaster was a financially challenged mining town.